-Emissions from the application of compost to agricultural land are reported under sector Agriculture.
+Emissions from the application of compost to agricultural land are reported under sector Agriculture in this report.

 Table 7-6 Specification of category 5B Biological treatment of solid waste.

 5B Source Specification Emissions from composting of organic waste - centralized composting plants - backyard composting